Sudeva Delhi FC: Football (youth men's)

 Sudeva Delhi is known for running football academics, grassroot developments, full-fledged residential facilities, through the formation of Sudeva Sports Village in Delhi.
-Since the inception of youth section, the club has been operating its U13, U15, U19 teams, and participating in various age-group leagues conducted by both the Football Delhi (FD) and AIFF.
+Since the inception of youth section, the club has been operating its U13, Club's football academy gained an 'elite category' accreditation by the AIFF.
+U15, U19 teams, and participating in various age-group leagues conducted by both the Football Delhi (FD) and AIFF.
+In 2018–19 Hero Sub-Junior League, the team was managed by Nigerian coach Oladipupo Joseph Odu.
+In 2022, Sudeva tied-up with HCL Foundation for the advancement of residential football program.

 Club's U17 team for the first time, took part in the 2022–23 U-17 Youth Cup in January 2023, after going through the qualification stages.
 In semi-finals, they defeated Chennaiyin.
 In final on 31 January, the club finished as runner-up, after a 2–0 defeat to Classic FA.
+Sudeva Delhi participated in 2023 Reliance Foundation Development League, in which they moved to "National championship stage", and ended up as runners-up.
+In May, they participated in Premier League's 2023 edition of Next Gen Cup in Mumbai and faced teams like Everton.